-Blair Ketcheson is a fine art photographer who divides his time between Europe and Canada.
+Blair Ketcheson is an architectural and fine-art photographer who shares his time between Europe and Canada.

 Travelling to both famous and obscure locations to shoot, he searches for opportunities to create structured abstractions from the remnants of human endeavour.